“We are the last generation that can fight climate change. We have a duty to act” - Ban Ki-moon (former Secretary-General of the United Nations)

 HISTORY HAS CHANGED...ITS NOW CRITICAL

-13. This has given us for the first time an astonishingly complete and accurate record of our past atmosphere and climate.
+15. This has given us for the first time an astonishingly complete and accurate record of our past atmosphere and climate.
 This is a new and incredibly important asset to humanity, particularly in the case of the Antarctic ice cores as that land mass is covered by the deepest and oldest ice sheet on the planet.
-The Antarctic ice is now telling us a transforming story about the history of our planet - enabling us to see our now critical condition - it is our 'Alarm Bell' or 'Canary in the Mine' and we must pay more attention to it.
+The Antarctic ice is now telling us a transforming story about the history of our planet - enabling us to see our now critical condition.
+This is our 'Alarm Bell' or 'Canary in the Mine' and we must pay more attention to it.

-14. This research has shown that the CO2 level in our atmosphere has fluctuated over the past 800,000 years, up to a maximum of about 300 parts per million (ppm).
-However, since about 1880 the CO2 level has risen steeply to its current level of about 400ppm (and is still rising steeply), as shown in this graph :
+16. This research has shown that the CO2 level in our atmosphere has fluctuated over the past 800,000 years, up to a maximum of about 300 parts per million (ppm).
+However, since about 1880 the CO2 level has risen steeply (as shown in this graph).
+Its level in Spring 2019 was around 415ppm, this is higher than it has been for over 3 million years :

-15. This ice core research, along with other research in the last three decades, has also shown that ancient climate changes have often happened fast - much faster than we had realised.
-These ancient climate changes (which have been mostly due to natural solar variations) have all been detected in the ice cores and they show that change often happens very abruptly - in tens of years.
+19. The ice core research described above, along with other research in the last three decades, has also shown that ancient climate changes have often happened fast - much faster than we had realised.
+These ancient climate changes (mostly due to natural solar variations) have all been detected in the ice cores.
+They show that change often happens very abruptly - in only a few decades.
 So, we now know that big climate changes can be abrupt and that looks like what is happening to us at present.
-But this is the first such climate change we know is due to human activities - its our fault !
+But this is the first such climate change that is due to human activities - its our fault !

-17. Its worth repeating : Since the end of 2016 the World Meteorological Association have confirmed that 2016 was the hottest year since record-keeping began.
-This means that 15 of the hottest years on record have been in the last 16 years.
+22. Its worth repeating : the World Meteorological Association have confirmed that 2014-18 were the five hottest years since record-keeping began.
+This means that 20 of the hottest years on record have been in the last 22 years.
 Every one of the last 40 years have been hotter than the twentieth century average.
 Climate scientists predict that our world will continue getting hotter.
-So, predictably, as the content of CO2 in our atmosphere continues to increase steeply, global warming is also increasing steeply.
+Predictably, as the content of CO2 in our atmosphere continues to increase steeply, global warming is also increasing steeply.

 THE CONSEQUENCES FOR US AND OUR PLANET :